-After loading the filament and hitting print, the Mini executes a pre-print cleaning and levelling procedure, consisting of a preheat, nozzle wipe and levelling procedure using the 4 conductive pads on each corner of the print bed.
+After loading the filament and hitting print, the Mini executes a pre-print cleaning and leveling procedure, consisting of a preheat, nozzle wipe and leveling procedure using the 4 conductive pads on each corner of the print bed.
 Depending on the bed and nozzle temperature, this process will take between 2 and 5 minutes and will cycle EVERY TIME a print is initiated.
-While this guarantees a properly levelled print bed and therefore greatly improves the all important first layer adhesion, it does get annoying and time consuming.
+While this guarantees a properly leveled print bed and therefore greatly improves the all-important first layer adhesion, it does get annoying and time-consuming.

 Finally, after much waiting, the Mini comes to life and begins methodically laying down precise layers of molten plastic.
 Approximately twenty-odd minutes later, the eponymous “Rocktopus” has been transmuted from bits on the computer into atoms on the build plate.

 Software – 3.5/5